waltermillan/RentACar/README.md

 # Rent A Car Project
 Car rental application.
 Classic ABM.
+This system allows you to manage vehicle rentals efficiently, securely, and quickly.
+With our platform, you can check all active rentals, add new cars to our fleet, and register new customers easily.

 14/02/2025 =>